srxkatsumi/data-analyst/Elective/Prerequiste_sql/basic_sql/basic_sql.md

 - CREATE TABLE is a statement that creates a new table in a database.
 - DROP TABLE is a statement that removes a table in a database.
 - SELECT allows you to read data and display it.
 This is called a query.
+- FROM specifies from which table(s) you want to select the columns.
+Notice the columns need to exist in this table.
 The SELECT statement is the common statement used by analysts<br />

+ If you want to be provided with the data from all columns in the table, you use "*", like so:

+SELECT * FROM orders
+Note that using SELECT does not create a new table with these columns in the database, it just provides the data to you as the results, or output, of this command.